 Explore the Missouri River by motorboat and by land!
 Be prepared to witness majestic birds, catch slimy fish, and investigate wondrous forest critters.
-Field trips will be around Columbia, Missouri and include Rock Bridge State Park, Eagle Bluffs Conservation Area, and motorboating on the Missouri River.
+Field trips will be around Columbia, Missouri and may include Rock Bridge State Park, Eagle Bluffs Conservation Area, the River Center (formerly Katfish Katy's), Flat Branch Creek and motorboating on the Missouri River.
 Campers will gather at Waters-Moss Memorial Wildlife Area for a new adventure each day!

 Monday: Welcome to Missouri River Adventure Camp